aelsharif/tmux_config/README.md

 This config file can be used to enable these features in your tmux file.
 1. Enable mouse scrolling
-2. Enalbe TPM (Tmux Plugin Manager) (https://github.com/tmux-plugins/tpm)
+2. Enable TPM (Tmux Plugin Manager) (https://github.com/tmux-plugins/tpm)
-3. Enalbe the ThemePack plugin (https://github.com/jimeh)
+3. Enable the ThemePack plugin (https://github.com/jimeh)
 4. Enable the Powerline Cyan theme

 Copy this file to your home directory "/".
 Your file should be in "/.tmux.conf"